AgriDiet Research Project - UCC Home Page

 - Stephen Thornhill - Tel +353 (0)21 490 3348, e-mail email@example.com

 This is the UCC website for the AgriDiet project.
 The main AgriDiet website is no longer online.

 AgriDiet was a 3-year project to improve our understanding of the linkages between agriculture and nutrition in Ethiopia and Tanzania.
 Our research is focussed on the most vulnerable people in food-insecure rural communities, especially women and infants.

-AgriDiet is led by University College Cork, and our partners are from Ireland (University College Dublin), the UK (Institute of Development Studies), Ethiopia (Ethiopian Development Research Institute, Mekelle University and Haramaya University) and Tanzania (Sokoine University and St Augustine's University).
+AgriDiet was led by University College Cork, and our partners were from Ireland (University College Dublin), the UK (Institute of Development Studies), Ethiopia (Ethiopian Development Research Institute, Mekelle University and Haramaya University) and Tanzania (Sokoine University and St Augustine's University).

-In addition the Institute of Development Studies (IDS) are leading a review of the latest research on how agriculture can improve nutrition, whilst our Ethiopian and Tanzanian partners are leading the research on national policies, local agricultural systems and examples of successful pro-nutrition agricultural interventions in each country.
+In addition the Institute of Development Studies (IDS) led a review of the latest research on how agriculture can improve nutrition, whilst our Ethiopian and Tanzanian partners led the research on national policies, local agricultural systems and examples of successful pro-nutrition agricultural interventions in each country.

-AgriDiet is funded by Irish Aid and the Higher Education Authority of Ireland.
+AgriDiet was funded by Irish Aid and the Higher Education Authority of Ireland.